 In the semester that you plan to complete the qualifying process, you are to enroll in three credit hours of either EPSY 6000 Dissertation or EPSY 5320 EPSY Seminar: Academic Writing.

-During this semester, you will submit your portfolio and complete both a written and oral exam.
+During this semester, you will complete both a written and oral exam.
 The timeline for this process is as follows: